superKoder/picdedupe/README.md

 This is very, very early work.
 It is probably **not useful** to you at this point.

-Eventually, this will become two scripts, in Python, for macOS only:
+Eventually, this will become a macOS-only(!)
+Python script with two ways to use it:

-## Script 1: Fingerprinting / Indexing
+## Usage 1: Fingerprinting / Indexing

-The first script will "fingerprint" a large number of pictures or movies.
+In this first usage, it will "fingerprint" a large number of pictures or movies.
-It does this by a combination of an MD5 hash and Spotlight metadata.
+It does this by a combination of a fast file hash (e.g. MD5 or SHA1) and Spotlight metadata.
 It writes the result in a single images.json file.

 Consequetive runs over the same files should finish a lot quicker.
 As it uses an existing images.json to detect changes.
 So it can skip work on unchanged files.

-If, however, you want to re-fingerprint everything, you can simply remove the images.json file.
+If, however, you want to re-fingerprint everything, you can simply remove the picdedupe.json file.

-## Script 2: Detecting Dupes & Similar Images
+## Usage 2: Detecting Dupes & Similar Images

-Using the same images.json file (created by Script 1), it can check another folder structure of candidate images (e.g. new pics from your camera).
+Using the same picdeduper.json file (created by usage 1), it can check another folder structure of candidate images (e.g. new pics from your camera).

 If it finds a perfect dupe, it will drop the new file (by moving it into a